MindviewLLC/MindviewLLC-hugo/README.md

 # The MindView LLC Hugo Static Site Source

+- [ ] Add social media links to sidebar of all pages

 - [ ] Page: Books

 - [ ] Page: Past projects and products, with images of all book and other projects.